Why can’t the Government simply admit the truth?

 He claimed he did not know the names of the three other candidates who sought the vacancy in the Supreme Court, putting the onus on McEntee to explain why he did not know.

-As Catherine Murphy of the Social Democrats said, it does smack of that once the decision was taken that Woulfe was not going to remain as Attorney General, his nomination to the Supreme Court was “a foregone conclusion”, no matter who else applied for it.
+As Catherine Murphy of the Social Democrats said, it does appear as though once the decision was taken that Woulfe was not going to remain as Attorney General, his nomination to the Supreme Court was “a foregone conclusion”, no matter who else applied for it.

 The failure of Martin and Varadkar to shut down this issue after over a week and the continued nervousness within the Cabinet ranks as to where this story could go is remarkably revealing.